-Figure n and n are summaries of the correlation between factors in bull and bear market scenarios respectively.
-HML again seems to be redundant in both bull and bear scenarios.
+Figure n and n are summaries of the linear relationships between factors in bull and bear markets respectively.
+HML again seems to be redundant in both cases.
 But different from the positive/negative-month scenarios, RMW is redundant in the bear scenario, but CMA is not in both bull and bear scenarios.
-The take-away of how the risk appetite affects the market returns in bull and bear scenarios (or how the market scenarios affects investors’ risk appetites) is similar to that in the positive/negative-month scenarios.
+The take-away of how the risk appetite affects the market returns in bull and bear markets (or how the market regimes affect investors’ risk appetites) is similar to that in the positive/negative-month scenarios.